Serena Williams Latest Star To Withdraw From Miami Open

 MIAMI (AP) — Serena Williams is the latest Grand Slam champion to withdraw from the Miami Open.

 Williams pulled out Sunday, citing recent oral surgery.
-Novak Djokovic, Rafael Nadal and Roger Federer announced earlier they would skip the tournament, which begins Tuesday.READ MORE: COVID In Florida: 3,987 New Cases, 32 Additional Deaths Reported On Sunday
+Novak Djokovic, Rafael Nadal and Roger Federer announced earlier they would skip the tournament, which begins Tuesday.READ MORE: Better Put On Your Sherlock Holmes Hat For The 'Art Heist Experience' At The Arsht Center & The Broward Center For The Performing Arts

-Williams, who lives in Palm Beach Gardens, Florida, has won the event a record eight times, most recently in 2015.READ MORE: ‘We Have To Get Together’: Vigil Held In Davie To Remember Victims Of Atlanta Shootings
+Williams, who lives in Palm Beach Gardens, Florida, has won the event a record eight times, most recently in 2015.READ MORE: New Age Group Eligible For COVID-19 In Race To Vaccinate

 “Miami is a special tournament for me because it’s my home,” she said in a statement.
 “I am sad I won’t be able to see the incredible fans this year, but I look forward to coming back soon.”

-Williams’ most recent match was a month ago at the Australian Open, where she lost to Naomi Osaka in the semifinals.MORE NEWS: Before There Was Zoo Miami, There Was Crandon Park Zoo
+Williams’ most recent match was a month ago at the Australian Open, where she lost to Naomi Osaka in the semifinals.MORE NEWS: Miami Beach City Commission Extends Curfew, Causeway Closures

 (© Copyright 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)